 Strategy 6.3.1: Secure long-term sustainable funding.

 Even with efficiency measures, Metro’s resources must increase over time to meet growing customer demand.
 New, sustainable funding sources are crucial to ensure that Metro can support existing transit service and plan for future growth.
 Funding that reduces Metro’s reliance on sales tax revenue, which fluctuates significantly as economic conditions change, is also critically important for maintaining the transit system.
 Metro is exploring several potential revenue sources that would improve Metro’s funding situation.
 Among these potential sources are fares, grants, advertising, and partnerships with local jurisdictions and businesses.
 Metro places high priority on funding sources that enable sustained operations over time and on one-time revenue sources that allow implementation of a particular project or program.
-When revenue-backed funding expires or a partner ends a partnership with Metro, Metro will seek efficiencies in existing service, or propose a restructure, to support successful revenue-backed service.
+When revenue-backed funding expires or a partner ends a partnership with Metro, Metro will seek efficiencies in associated existing service, or propose a restructure, to support the continuation of successful revenue-backed service.
 If these options are not feasible, Metro may reduce service to pre-grant or partner-contribution levels.

 Metro will also pursue new revenue sources through state legislation, including sources that are currently authorized and those that may require new legislation.
 Metro must establish a stable revenue source or program that allows for system growth and keeps pace with changes in regional growth and employment.